We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 The Producer's Perspective

-I have known Gareth Farr for many years through his family (I worked with his Dad in at Mercury Theatre); in the gay community (Queer Nation had honoured him as Queer of the Year); and as an outstanding composer (who could forget the opening of Te Papa, Farr's piece written to celebrate the opening of the Museum of New Zealand?).
+I have known Gareth Farr for many years through his family (I worked with his dad at Mercury Theatre); in the gay community (Queer Nation had honoured him as Queer of the Year); and as an outstanding composer (who could forget the opening of Te Papa, Farr's piece written to celebrate the opening of the Museum of New Zealand?).

 But since a lovely life story documentary by Peter Muxlow in the 90s, I felt there was a lack of documentation about Gareth's creative life as a composer.
 He's a wonderful man to spend time with — funny, open, stimulating and energetic — great elements for television.
 I called him and asked if we could pitch a doco idea.
 He screamed: "fab, yes let's do it Johnny!"
 So I put forward the idea of following him around for six months to Philippa Mossman at TVNZ.
 She was enthusiastic, especially since the six months included a couple of international events Gareth was to attend, which had cross-cultural elements.